domenicocinque/TDSA/README.md

 # Exercise 2
 > Can you explain the purpose of the orders_items table?
 The order_items table is a _junction table_.
 It contains the primary keys of other tables as foreign keys.
 In our case it allows to connect the orders and products tables.

+The order_items table is a _junction table_.
+It contains the primary keys of other tables as foreign keys.
+In our case it allows to connect the orders and products tables.

 > Can you write a SQL query to find the average order cost per country?

 ```mysql
 SELECT customers.country, AVG(orders.order_cost) AS avg_order_cost
 FROM customers